 - Phone Support: Call the PGCC during regular business hours to discuss treatment options.

 - Zoom Support: Students can participate in individual counseling by Zoom.

 You@CSUMB is an anonymous, online well-being platform personalized just for you.
 Explore your mental and physical health, learn how to foster relationships, find balance, and thrive academically.
 Use your Otter ID & password to get started.

 Hours & Contact Information

-- If a student is in danger of hurting themselves or others, call 9-1-1.
+- If you are concerned that a student is in danger of hurting themselves or others, call 911.

-- If you are off campus and concerned about a student, express concern to the student, encourage the student to come to the counseling center, and ask that he or she make contact.
+- If you are off campus and concerned about a student, express your concern to the student, and encourage them to call the PGCC to identify treatment options.

 For information on new programs and events subscribe to our newsletter, sent once per semester.
 Email firstname.lastname@example.org to subscribe.